patricktokeeffe/ch4-plume-study/readme.md

 # Methane (CH<sub>4</sub>) Tracer Study

-Source code and documentation for methane tracer release proof-of-concept study.
+Source code and documentation for methane tracer release plume dispersion study.
 There are two main components:

 * A stationary release site with